codeforamerica/il-gcc-infra/README.md

 To run the configurations locally, you will need to have AWS credentials loaded from [Identity Center][identity-center], and installed OpenTofu.

-Navigate to the configuration you would like to plan or apply, then run the plan command to see what changes will be made:
+Navigate to the configuration you would like to plan or apply.
+Copy the `sample.env` file to `.env`, and set the appropriate values.
+Make sure this file is loaded into your environment.
+This can be done automatically through various shell tools (such as [Oh My Zsh][omz]), or manually by running `source .env`.

+With the environment variables loaded, run the plan command to see what changes will be made:

 ```bash
 cd tofu/config/staging # Replace with the appropriate configuration